 And Isaac wasn't the only one who was healed.
 Fanny Elmore, who was not a Copt, but a Roman Catholic, claimed that after visiting the picture she too was cleared of cancer, despite being examined for it every six weeks.

 Now, we know that cancer can go into spontaneous remission when heavy treatment gives the body's immune system a chance to strike back.
-However, when it happens to two separate people, and the remission coincides with another anomalous phenomenon, one cannot help suspect that something usual is taking place.
+However, when it happens to two separate people, and the remission coincides with another anomalous phenomenon, one cannot help suspect that something unusual is taking place.

 I have no opinion on any other case of weeping religious items, least of all the "House of Weeping" in Houston, which appears to be a separate phenomenon.